 Originally, the term ”social engineering” had a positive connotation.
 It was first used in 1945 by the philosopher Karl Popper in his work “The Open Society and its Enemies”, in which he advocated initiating positive developments in society through targeted influencing.
 Today, the term has a distinctly negative implication in the digital age.
 This is because it represents highly effective methods of blackmailing private individuals, small companies, and large international corporations, sometimes causing damage that threatens their very existence.

 The cybercriminals say it themselves: technical security measures such as firewalls and virus scanners or authentication technologies such as two-factor authentication (2FA) or multi-factor authentication (MFA) are making it increasingly difficult for them to penetrate well-protected corporate networks and get their hands on valuable data.
-Many systems already allow secure password-free login using biometric data such as facial recognition or fingerprints.
+Another option is authentication without the user name, e.g. through biometric features such as fingerprints, facial recognition or QR codes.
+These methods are much more forgery-proof than usernames and passwords.
 Authentication via social login or password management systems is also proving to be an effective safeguard against cyberattacks.

 The weak point in the system, however, remains the users themselves – their willingness to help quickly and with a minimum of bureaucracy, their gullibility, their recklessness and sometimes even their greed to make some supposedly quick money.
 That’s why this is precisely the area that cybercriminals are targeting when they try to gain the trust of users in various ways – until they ”unintentionally willingly” grant them access to their own accounts or to entire corporate networks.

 Social engineering relies on predictable human behaviour patterns